 Defined as fewer than three bowel movements a week (although fewer than four or five may be a reduced number for some people), this symptom can be caused by:

-- Certain chemotherapy drugs, including vinorelbine (Navelbine and others), vincristine (Oncovin and others), and temozolomide (Temodar)
+• Certain chemotherapy drugs, including vinorelbine (Navelbine and others), vincristine and temozolomide (Temodar and others)

-In cases of severe constipation, liquid can seep around a blockage, which some patients mistake for diarrhea.
-They may take an antidiarrheal medication, making the problem worse.
+In cases of severe constipation, liquid can seep around a blockage, which some people mistake for diarrhea.
+They may take an anti-diarrheal medication, making the problem worse.
 With prolonged constipation, other symptoms, such as confusion and retaining urine, can occur.

 Here are some things you can do to help prevent constipation:

-- Make light exercise a part of your everyday schedule.
+• Make exercise a part of your everyday schedule.

 Not all anti-cancer medicines cause hair loss; your doctor or nurse can tell you whether you might be affected.
-Hair loss is often one of the more frustrating aspects of cancer treatment.
-When hair falls out, it can affect self-image and quality of life.
-But there are ways to cope with this side effect.
+Hair loss is often one of the more frustrating side effects of chemotherapy and cancer treatment.
+When hair falls out, it can affect a person’s self-image and quality of life.
+But there are ways to cope with this side effect of chemotherapy.

 Everyone’s experience is different, so it’s important to talk with your doctor or nurse about how your particular treatment affects hair loss.
 Depending on the treatment, hair loss may start anywhere from seven to 21 days after the first chemotherapy session.
-Hair starts to grow back when you are finished with treatment.
-It may have a different texture or color, but these changes are usually not permanent.
+Hair usually starts to grow back after you are finished with treatment.
+It may have a different texture or color, but these changes may not be permanent.

-Generally, when they lose their hair, most people want to wear some kind of head covering, whether it’s a scarf, turban, hat, or wig.
-Some insurance plans cover part of the cost of head coverings.
-Organizations such as CancerCare can also suggest places where you can find wigs.
+Many people who lose their hair after cancer treatment choose to wear some kind of head covering, whether it’s a scarf, turban, hat or wig.
+Some insurance plans cover part of the cost of these head coverings.
+Organizations such as CancerCare® can also suggest places where you can find wigs.